excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

 * the widget ribbon bars top have a lot of what you need.
     * you can add actors to the project with the icon that looks like a cube with a plus sign
     * inside the top of the viewport you see buttons that look like a cursor, four arrow connected at their tails in the middle pointing outward, two curved arrows chasing each other's tails and a dot with an arrow pointing out of it.
 These are the grab, transform, rotate, scale controls and when you click them you get different tools on your selected actor. the hotkeys for these are useful because you use them all the time and they are the q, w, e, and r keys (sorry if you are a dvorak person, sure you can remap)
+* When you are in the content drawer (that thing you press CTRL + spacebar to get to), you can use the filter by the search bar to restrict which types of objects you want to search for in your content across all of the asset packs you have downloaded and installed.
+* CTRL + Z is undo (as usual), but if you want to redo last command that is CTRL + Y

 ### Ejecting and looking at the player
 * you can do this with f8 while the game is playing in your main viewport, it allows you to fly around your level scene and also select game objects and view them in the outliner.